Sorry, you need to enable JavaScript to visit this website.

 Two subjects deal specifically with entrepreneurship:

-• Craft and Design: Craft and Design is a mandatory subject for 4th-7th form, and from 2020 as an elective subject in the 7th-9th form.
+• Craft and Design: Craft and Design is a mandatory subject for 4th-7th forms, and from 2020, an elective subject in the 7th-9th forms.

 • Entrepreneurship: Entrepreneurship is an elective subject in the 10th form.
-Municipalities may offer the subject as an elective subject in the 7th-9th form.
+Municipalities may offer the subject as an elective subject in the 7th-9th forms.

 Entrepreneurship in general upper secondary education programmes

-The purpose of the four general upper secondary education programmes: The educations must prepare the pupils to develop their creative and innovative competences.
+The purpose of the four general upper secondary education programmes (LBK nr 41 af 12/01/2024): The programmes must prepare the pupils to develop their creative and innovative competences.

 In concrete terms, this means that:

-• Evaluations of the pupils’ entrepreneurial competences must be included in examinations in relevant subjects and subject-related contexts.
+• Evaluations of the pupils’ entrepreneurial competences can be included in examinations in relevant subjects and subject-related contexts.

 • Young people in upper secondary education must be able to choose entrepreneurship subjects as far as possible.